 - HIPAA for Professionals—Information on HIPAA rules, guidance, FAQs, and more

-- Model Business Associate Agreement—DHS contract detailing how business associates must comply with HIPPA requirements
+- Model Business Associate Agreement—DHS contract detailing how business associates must comply with HIPAA requirements

 - File a Complaint with DHS—DHS form